AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 Sometimes there are too many legend items, and the space they would take up if they were shown simultaneously exceeds the [size](#size) of the legend.

-In this case, with the layout set to `"horizontal"` / `"vertical"`, only a part of the items is shown at once, and a paginator appears, allowing you to flip through them.
+In this case, with the layout set to `"horizontal"` / `"vertical"`, only a part of the items is shown at once, and the legend paginator appears, allowing you to flip through them.
 The paginator can be configured: read [Advanced Settings (Paginator)](Advanced_Settings#paginator) to learn more.

 If the layout is `"horizontal-expandable"` / `"vertical-expandable"`, the legend is expanded, and the chart takes up a smaller space.
 Please note that you can set a limit to the expansion – see the [Size (Expandable)](#expandable) section.